Telephone booth: United States

+Beginning in the 1990s, many large cities began instituting restrictions on where pay phones could be placed, under the belief that they facilitated crime.
 In 1999, there were approximately 2 million phone booths in the United States.
+Only five percent of those remained in service by 2018.
+In 2008, AT&T began withdrawing pay phone support citing profitability, and a few years later Verizon also left the pay phone market.
+In 2015, a phone booth in Prairie Grove, Arkansas was placed on the National Register of Historic Places.
+New phone booth installations do sometimes occur, including the installation of a phone booth at Eaton Rapid's city hall.

-Only 5% of those remained in service by 2018.
-About a fifth of America's 100,000 remaining pay phones are in New York, according to the FCC.
-However, only 4 phone booths remain in New York City, all on Manhattan's Upper West Side; the rest have been converted into WiFi hotspots.
+In 2018, about a fifth of America's 100,000 remaining pay phones were in New York, according to the FCC.
+Only four phone booths remain in New York City, all on Manhattan's Upper West Side; the rest have been converted into WiFi hotspots.
 Incoming calls are no longer available, and outgoing calls are now free.
 In February 2020, the city confirmed that despite a plan to remove dozens of pay phones, the iconic booths would continue to be maintained.

-Smoking ban

-Following the commencement of the smoking ban in England in 2007, it became illegal to smoke in red telephone boxes (types K2 to K8), due to these boxes being completely enclosed spaces.
-The smoking ban requires owners to display no smoking signs, which has resulted in BT displaying a "no smoking" sticker which refer to the telephone box as "premises".
-Despite smoking in red telephone boxes being banned, smoking in other telephone boxes remains legal as these boxes are not completely enclosed spaces.